iem-projects/pd-acre-amb/readme.rst

 ``amb/bus/adcs~`` and ``amb/bus/dacs~`` are used to map audio inputs and outputs into Pd for bus operations.
 Such operations like ``amb/bus/fade~``, ``amb/bus/mtx~`` and ``amb/bus/ops~`` can be used to set up an processing line.

-Some often needed has been done in advance like ``amb/bus/outs~`` which combines calibration of outputs with individual delays, fader and mute and a master fader for calibration and better control.
+Some, like ``amb/bus/outs~``, which combines calibration of outputs with individual delays, fader and mute and a master fader for calibration and better control are implemented.
-Testones for an bus are implemented with ``amb/bus/tones~``, where channel orde can be heard by testtones, especially for testing right cabling of an Ambisonic system.
+Testones for an bus are implemented with ``amb/bus/tones~``, where the ordering of the channels can be heard by different tuned testtones, especially for testing the correct cabling of an Ambisonic system.

 Encoders and decoders